tenet-ac-za/safire.ac.za-website/content/safire/publications/saml-primer.md

  * A persistent NameID is intended to persist between sessions, but is not necessarily portable between service providers.
 In its most common form, the persistent NameID contains the same value as the deprecated [eduPersonTargetedId]({{< ref "/technical/attributes/edupersontargetedid.md" >}}) attribute.

-You should use a NameID in preference to an attribute whereever a "username" is required.
+You should use a NameID in preference to an attribute wherever a "username" is required.

-## Time
+## 8. Time

 Time and clocks get a special mention here because, like many authentication protocols, SAML is heavily reliant on accurate time.
 SAML responses typically indicate a validity period:
 ```xml